Architects4Design.com Architects in Bangalore

-Constructing a dream house within the given or fixed Budget is more or less challenge to complete.
+As Architects in Bangalore we feel Constructing a dream house within the given or fixed Budget is more or less challenge to complete.
 At least one can allot 50 to 60% of their available Budget for buying a Site that is close buy to good Schools, Stores, Malls, Metro station, Traffic movement and also closed to the workplace of the owner as it will reduce the travel time from home to office and back.
 We have listed below the ideal localities to Build your Home.

 BANGALORE NORTH : Lingarajapuram Ganga Nagar Hebbal Yelahanka Sadashiva Nagar Maruthi Nagar, Mathikere Hesaraghatta Sahakara Nagar Malleshwaram Seshadripuram Nagashetty Halli Kalyan Nagar, Devanahalli Hennur road Bennigana Halli Yeshwanthpur Kadugondanahalli Nagavara Vyalikaval Sanjay Nagar Banaswadi St. Thomas Town, KasturiNagar Jalahalli Nandini Layout Sahakara Nagar Bel Road Nagasandra Frazer Town.